What You'll Learn:

 An AST:ALT ratio above 2 with elevated GGT strongly indicates alcohol-related liver stress.
 The same ratio with normal GGT might point toward other causes like muscle injury affecting AST levels.

-Choose Health offers comprehensive at-home liver function tests that measure AST, ALT, and GGT together.
+Choose Health offers comprehensive at-home liver function tests that measure AST, ALT, and GGT together as accurately as a doctor’s office with some extra benefits.
 Testing from home allows you to:

-- Get your ratio without a doctor visit
+- Get your ratio without a doctor’s recommendation

 - Track changes over time through your dashboard